bitte-ein-bit/MMM-iCloud-Client/README.md

 # MMM-iCloud-Client
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It provides a iCloud Client which will show upcomming birthdays using the iCloud Addressbook.
-It also provides an Addressbook for [MMM-FRITZ-Box-Callmonitor](https://github.com/paviro/MMM-FRITZ-Box-Callmonitor).
+It provides a iCloud client which will show upcomming birthdays using the iCloud addressbook.

+Future versions will also provides an addressbook for [MMM-FRITZ-Box-Callmonitor](https://github.com/paviro/MMM-FRITZ-Box-Callmonitor).

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder.